bishbashbackup/premissh/README.md

 For an introduction to digital preservation metadata, and background on what led me to create Premissh, check out the blog series I wrote about it: https://www.bishbashbackup.co.uk/category/building-premissh/

 This script is very much a work in progress and I'm developing it to progress my own programming skills/knowledge.
-It currently has minimum functionality and doesn't actively check the input it's given.
-So, there is a risk for issues.
+It currently has minimum functionality and doesn't actively check the input it's given, so there is a risk for issues.
 I appreciate any feedback given, please flag any comments in the issues tracker.

 This repository is provided as-is without any warranty or support.
 The author is not responsible for any damage or loss caused by the use of this script